+35725368683

 Also, the investment permanent residence permit (“investor visa”) may be given to applicants who satisfy specific investment criteria.

-Finally, there are the permanent residence permits, Categories A-F. These apply to third-country nationals who are self-employed, have permanent employment in the Republic, or can live in the Republic with a secured annual income from abroad.
+Finally, permanent residence permits are available in categories A-F. These apply to third-country nationals who are self-employed, have permanent employment in the Republic, or can live in the Republic with a secured annual income from abroad.

 What is a category F visitor in Cyprus?